 There is probably a ton of unused space in your home.
 Look up to find it.

 Take the narrow bookcase, for example.
 The perfect narrow bookcase can fit in the last remaining nook in your apartment that isn't already inhabited by a piece of furniture.
 The result?
 Books will no longer be haphazardly piled up on every surface, you'll have space for various decorative items and plants, and you can even use a few baskets to hide miscellaneous items that previously didn't have a proper home.
 Think you too could benefit from an additional bookcase in your small space?
 Here are the best narrow bookcases to purchase for a stylish storage solution.

 Who even needs the side walls on a bookcase?
 This one, designed by Afteroom exclusively for Design Within Reach turns into a book totem.
 In Afteroom's signature, less-is-more style, one particularly clever feature of this storage solution is the ability to maneuver the shelves to face forward or to the side.
 Plus, organizing books and magazines horizontally means more room for you, and a streamlined look for your texts.
 Its all-metal construction and sturdy base offer strength and stability.

 Modern Etagere Meets Industrial Vibes

-The perforated brass on this CB2 bookcase give it a glam yet industrial flair.
-Its shelves are made of polished stainless steel and finished in a subtle yet stylish champagne gold.
-This elegant bookcase comes from the creative minds at Goop, exclusively for CB2.
+The perforated brass on this Ashley Furniture bookcase give it a glam yet industrial flair.
+Its shelves are made of polished stainless steel and finished in subtle yet stylish champagne gold.
 Choose to space the shelves evenly, or use the kidney-shaped keyholes to customize the bookcase to your needs.

 Slim and Stylish